cylondata/cylon/docs/docs/conda.md

 ## Building in a Conda environment

-We need Ubuntu 16.04 or higher to build Cylon
+Now lets try to build Cylon in a Conda environment.

 * Ubuntu 16.04 or higher